RasaHQ/rasa/docs/docs/reference/rasa/core/brokers/kafka.md

   to servers and can be used to identify specific server-side log entries that correspond to this client.
 Also submitted to `GroupCoordinator` for logging with respect to producer group administration.
+- `partition_by_sender` - Flag to configure whether messages are partitioned by sender_id or not
 - `sasl_username` - Username for plain authentication.
 - `sasl_password` - Password for plain authentication.
 - `ssl_cafile` - Optional filename of ca file to use in certificate